 Will being a contractor work against me?

 It’s true that lenders traditionally have been more likely to assist permanently employed applicants with an easily verifiable income and employer’s reference, than to contractors who may have a variable income that arguably makes it more difficult to calculate ability to afford a particular mortgage.
-However, some lenders now understand that contractors are in fact often likely to be high-earning professionals, and employ affordability assessment criteria that is designed to reflect that.
+However, some lenders now understand that contractors are in fact often likely to be high-earning professionals, and employ affordability assessment criteria that are designed to reflect that.

 Providing you pass the lender’s affordability and credit checks, you’ll usually find that you will have access to similar or indeed the same interest rates and mortgage products as any other first-time buyer.